EmirSalihbasic/C-NeuralNetworks/README.md

 I will also make some algorithms:

-1) Backpropriation in Finance (included forward pass with a given input, Error calculation, Backpropriation, Weight and Bias Updates).
+1) Backpropriation (included forward pass with a given input, Error calculation, Backpropriation, Weight and Bias Updates).
 Backpropagation is a training algorithm used to adjust the weights and biases of a neural network to minimize prediction errors.
 Here's what such a result might indicate: